denniepatton/Keraon/README.md

 **tfx:** The tfx.tsv file should contain test sample names matching input.tsv and their corresponding tumor fractions.
 If an additional third column with true subtypes/categories is present, it enables additional validation during processing.

-**reference:** One or more ref.tsv files formatted similarly to the input file, containing matching reference feature values with the same four columns.
+**reference:** If not using apre-generated .pickle, one or more ref.tsv files formatted similarly to the input file, containing matching reference feature values with the same four columns.

 **key:** This key.tsv file must include sample names found in ref.tsv(s) and their corresponding subtypes/categories, with at least one subtype labeled as "Healthy".

 ### Optional arguments:

 ```
--d, --doi             : Disease/subtype of interest for plotting and calculating ROCs - must be present in the key (default: 'NEPC')
+-d, --doi             : Disease/subtype of interest (positive case) for plotting and calculating ROCs.
+Must be present in key.
 -x, --thresholds      : Tuple containing thresholds for calling the disease of interest (default: (0.5, 0.0311))
 -f, --features        : File with a list of site_feature combinations to restrict to.
 Sites and features should be separated by an underscore (path, optional)
 -s, --svm_selection   : Flag indicating whether to TURN OFF SVM feature selection method (default: True)